Chicow-Moovers/chicow-moovers.github.io/README.md

 $ git submodule update
 ```

 The last two lines are needed to allow any `JSHelper.something` functions to work.
-These additional steps are rather annoying...

 ## Testing It -- Hosting Locally